pmacpherson/aws-study-group/inprogress/challenge-09/step-by-step.md

 * check console and see if aws credentials are NOT being loaded
 * in your local browser, hit
 	* http://localhost:3000/ - should see hello world
-	* http://localhost:3000/whoami - should see an error
+	* http://localhost:3000/users - should see an error

-#### Create IAM Role for EC2 Instance
+#### Create IAM Role

-* Create a new IAM *Role* "NodeAppRole"  (see challenge 2-3)
+* Create a new IAM *Role* "NodeAppRole"
+	* AWS Service > EC2 > EC2 - Allows EC2 instances to call AWS services on your behalf.
+	* Don't add any managed policies, just continue and create
-* Ensure role has IAM GetUser permission (see challenge 2-3)
+* Ensure role has IAM ListUsers permission (see challenge 2-3)
+	* Edit the role again and attach an inline policy
+	* Service: IAM
+	* Action: ListUser
+	* Resources: All
+	* Create
+* Review Role - Ensure IAM ListUsers is attached to role

+#### Attach IAM Role for EC2 Instance
 * Locate EC2 Instance in console
-	* Righ click instance > Instance Settings > Attach IAM Role > Attach "NodeAppRole"
+	* Right click instance > Instance Settings > Attach IAM Role > Attach "NodeAppRole"